Metacarpals Definition: What are They

 Carpometacarpal Joints (Carpal-Metacarpal Joints)

-The joints between the metacarpal and carpal bones, these are all plane synovial joints, except the thumb as it is a saddle joint (another form of synovial joint) .
+The joints between the metacarpal and carpal bones are all plane synovial joints, except the thumb as it is a saddle joint (another form of synovial joint) .

 The five metacarpals form prominent articulations on their base or proximal end, with one or more of the four distal carpal bones :